ivanphlau/ivanlau.github.io/_teaching/2019 -spring-INFR08010.md

 Students do some preparation for the tutorials, usually working on some (non-assessed) problems.
 In the tutorials, the students present and discuss their ideas or/and receive feedback.

-The instructors of this course for Spring 2019 are [Vaishak Belle](https://vaishakbelle.com/) and
+The instructors of this course for Spring 2019 were [Vaishak Belle](https://vaishakbelle.com/) and
 [Alex Lascarides](http://homepages.inf.ed.ac.uk/alex/).
-The instructors of this course for Spring 2018 are [Stefano Albrecht](https://agents.inf.ed.ac.uk/stefano-albrecht/) and [Alex Lascarides](http://homepages.inf.ed.ac.uk/alex/).
+The instructors of this course for Spring 2018 were [Stefano Albrecht](https://agents.inf.ed.ac.uk/stefano-albrecht/) and [Alex Lascarides](http://homepages.inf.ed.ac.uk/alex/).
 More information about this course can be found [here](http://www.drps.ed.ac.uk/18-19/dpt/cxinfr08010.htm).